 Making a face

 Barking or yelping

 Repeating what someone else says

 Tics can be simple or complex.
-A simple tic involves one or just a few parts of the body, like blinking the eyes or making a face.
+A simple tic affects one or just a few parts of the body, like blinking the eyes or making a face.

-A complex tic involves many parts of the body or saying words.
-Jumping and swearing are examples of complex tics.
+A complex one involves many parts of the body or saying words.
+Jumping and swearing are examples.